heyabrar/Abrar-Khan/README.md

 **Personal ME**

+• #Grinding.

 • Ronaldo 7️⃣

 • Selenophile ✨ + Orophile 🛤..

-• Travel 🏞, Bikes🏍, Cars🚘, Sports⚽.
+• Travel 🏞.
+Bikes🏍.
+Cars🚘.
+Sports⚽.

 <!---
 heyabrar/heyabrar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.